 We’ve been in autumn and winter.
 This particular trip was in September and the weather was mild but cloudy, with one sunny day.
 Oh and it wasn’t too busy at all.
 I imagine it can get quite full though – it’s well known and popular.
 If you’re allergic to children like me, maybe avoid school holiday time.

-Save and share: North Berwick: a pretty seaside town in Scotland
+Save and share: Things to do in North Berwick, Scotland, a pretty seaside town

-If you enjoyed this blog post on our three nights in lovely North Berwick, why not hover over one of the images below and pin to your Pinterest board?
+If you enjoyed this blog post on my three nights in lovely North Berwick, Scotland why not hover over one of the images below and pin to your Pinterest board?